Nikolai-Ahlhelm/PowerShell-Logging-Module/README.md

 <br>

 # Changelog

+## Version 3.3.1
+- Fixed: Relative paths not working Relative paths not working - missing backslash between path and file name #38
+- Fixed: Version check not getting installed version UpdateCheck not detecting that v3.3.0 is already present #37

 ## Version 3.3.0
 - Feature: 5 new interfaces for the entry function (Info, Warn, Error, Crit, Debug)